marika-jane/marika-jane/README.md

   ### Kia ora, I'm Marika 👋

-I am a fullstack web developer looking for work.
+I am a fullstack web developer.

 You can find me on linkedin [here](https://www.linkedin.com/in/marika-fiolitakis/).